 Delimit the Areas

 By strategically choosing and positioning furniture in the right places, you’ll actually be able to make your house look like it has a living room, a kitchen, and a dining room.
 Particularly in small apartments, if you’re not careful, you might make it look like you only have one giant, overwhelming messy room (the Kit-Liv-Ning room).
+If you are, however, looking to keep your dining room and kitchen integrated, we have an article explaining how to successfully do so.

 So, what are some ways you can delimit the rooms?
 A good starting point is to add a small welcome mat right by the door.
-This will define the entrance portion of your home, and not make i feel as much like you were already by the dining table.
+This will define the entrance portion of your home, and not make it feel as much like you were already by the dining table.
 Additionally, a key holder and a little bench by the door might help as well.

 In order to separate the living room from the dining room, you can set up the back of your couch facing the dining room.
 That will naturally create a sense of separation.
 If you have a sectional, that’s even better.
 You can also set up different lighting in both rooms in order to differentiate them further.